Political Philosophy and Political Theory

 Yet Another Inadequate Placeholder

-I may as well confess here that while I find myself strongly on the side of a lot of causes that get described, these days, as "social justice", I find myself more and more puzzled as to exactly what constitutes social justice, and the proper borders between seeking a more justice society, and rectifying other social problems which, however awful, aren't injustices.
+I may as well confess here that while I am strongly on the side of a lot of causes that get described, these days, as "social justice", I find myself more and more puzzled as to exactly what constitutes social justice, and the proper borders between seeking a more just society, and rectifying other social problems which, however awful, aren't injustices.
 (It's not like individual justice is transparent, of course.)
 This may not matter very much, and I strongly suspect it's a "me problem", but it does make me uneasy to see so many people seemingly certain of what social justice requires...

 - Recommended (misc.):